The Best Way to Cook a Pound of Bacon

 4. Optional: if you coat the raw bacon in cornmeal before you put it on the pan to cook, the slices will not shrink as much.
-The 2 slices of cooked bacon on the left are coated, the 2 slices of bacon on the right are not.
+The 2 slices of cooked bacon on the

 A List: How This Bacon Cooking Method Saves You Time?

 1. Cooked bacon freezes very well!
 Cook an entire package and freeze the leftovers in a baggie.
 You can thaw the bacon to room temp or you can heat the frozen, cooked bacon in a skillet or the microwave.